owncloud/ios-app/KNOWN_ISSUES.md

 - subscription of spaces can't be turned on/off yet
 - the root of spaces-based accounts is not yet shown as hierarchic sidebar
 - support for sharing is widely untested and/or unavailable in the alpha
-- photo/media uploads are broken
+- photo/media uploads from the app are broken
+- inactived state of spaces is not yet represented in the UI
+- "Empty folder" not shown for empty folders

 ## File Provider
 - the list of spaces doesn't update dynamically
 - the list of spaces may contain spaces of unsupported types
 - not all actions are working correctly, especially in the root folder of spaces
 - OCCores may not be managed correctly under all circumstances, causing undefined behaviour
+- file uploads are broken

 ## SDK
 - local storage consumed by spaces that are then deleted or inactivated is not reclaimed